Find Affordable College Courses

 42 Yearly Graduations

-Eastern Illinois University comes in at #11 on our list of the most popular colleges offering master's degrees in Fine Arts.
+Eastern Illinois University comes in at #11 on our list of the most popular colleges offering master's degrees in fine arts.
 Each year, around 8,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,207 per year, while in-state graduate students, on average, pay $7,691 per year.
-During the 2020-2021 academic year, 42 people received their master's degree in Fine Arts from EIU.
-About 81% of this group were women, and 10% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,624 per year, while in-state graduate students, on average, pay $8,060 per year.
+During the most recent year for which we have data, 42 people received their master's degree in fine arts from EIU.
+Around 10% of these students were from an underrepresented racial-ethnic group, and 75% were women.
+Those who complete their master's degree in fine arts at Eastern Illinois University make a median salary of 32,650.

 #12